adnanebnz/algeria-eats-old/README.md

 ## TODO

-1 - implement script to see password

-2 - write unit tests
+1 - write more unit tests

-3 - image upload when creating a product and modifying it
+2 - image upload when creating a product and modifying it

-4 - add google analytics
+3 - add google analytics

-5 - deploy project
+4 - deploy project